 Usually when it is time to refinish a bathtub, it is also time to install new hardware on the bathtub.
-However, replacing a bathtub drain can be risky AND expensive.
+However, replacing a bathtub drain trim ring can be risky AND expensive.

 When refinishing a bathtub it’s always best to change the drain and overflow cap.
-Sounds easy enough, but when you consider that old drains are virtually ‘welded’ onto old pipes with years of calcium build up, rust, and old hard putty.
+Sounds easy enough, but old drains are virtually welded onto the old pipes from years of calcium build up, rust, and old hard putty.

 Our Surface Renew technician consults with a customer about refinishing the tub and offers a drain cover kit for a nominal fee of $75.00 installed.

 The customer declines and we proceed to make that old tub look new again.
 When we are done the customer sees their terrific white shiny new looking tub which makes that old drain look dirty and wore out.
 And so it stands out like a sore thumb.

 One of our customers said it best: “I should have gotten the drain; it’s like shining one shoe.
 I have a great looking tub but a horrible looking drain.”